algorithmica-org/algorithmica/content/english/hpc/number-theory/montgomery.md

 weight: 4
 ---

-Unsurprisingly, large fractions of computations in [modular arithmetic](../modular) are often spent on calculating the modulo operation, which is as slow as general integer division and typically taking 15-20 cycles, depending on the operand size.
+Unsurprisingly, a large fraction of computation in [modular arithmetic](../modular) is often spent on calculating the modulo operation, which is as slow as [general integer division](/hpc/arithmetic/division/) and typically takes 15-20 cycles, depending on the operand size.

-The best way to deal this nuisance is to avoid modulo operation altogether, delaying or replacing it with [predication](/hpc/pipelining/branchless), which can be done when calculating sums, for example:
+The best way to deal this nuisance is to avoid modulo operation altogether, delaying or replacing it with [predication](/hpc/pipelining/branchless), which can be done, for example, when calculating modular sums:

 ```cpp
 const int M = 1e9 + 7;